Canyon Country District

 2023 Artists in Residence in Bears Ears National Monument

-The Bureau of Land Management is pleased announce our fall and spring artists in residence in Bears Ears National Monument.
-The BLM Monticello Field Office will be hosting Shelley Hull this fall and Leslie Ann Hauer in the spring.
+The Bureau of Land Management 2023 fall and spring artists in residence in Bears Ears National Monument Shelley Hull and Leslie Ann Hauer.
 Each artist brings unique perspective and artistic style to their work.
 This residency is sponsored by the Canyonlands Natural History Association and the Bureau of Land Management.
 Learn more on our blog.
+Final work is expected in the spring of 2024.

 2022 Artist in Residence Final Work